HomeArticlesHow ToFahrenheit to Celsius

 Step 1: Identify Your Conversion Direction

-Determine whether you have a Fahrenheit value that needs to become Celsius, or vice versa.
-This sounds obvious, but it's the most common source of error — applying the wrong formula in the wrong direction produces a wildly incorrect result rather than a slightly-off one, since the formulas are inverses, not identical.
+Determine whether you have a Fahrenheit value that needs to become Celsius, or the reverse.
+This sounds obvious, but it's the most common source of error.
+Applying the wrong formula in the wrong direction produces a wildly incorrect result rather than a slightly-off one, since the formulas are inverses, not identical.

 Step 2: Apply the Fahrenheit to Celsius Formula